 Megyn Weigand from Department of Law joined the meeting to discuss regulations.
 Investigator Lee Strout also remained present.
 Mr. Bunch reviewed the changes of this statute with the addition of the word "hold".
 The board discussed the definition of "convicted" with Ms. Weigand to clarify their understanding how it applies to the statute.
 The board also discussed the threshold for fines and suspended fines to meet the restrictions of SB43 with Investigator Strout.
-There was a brief

-139 overview of the new requirements and restrictions.
+There was a brief overview of the new requirements and restrictions.

-In a motion duly made by Larry Van Daele, seconded by Peter Buist, with unanimous review.
-If approved from there, it goes to the Lieutenant Governor for filing.
+In a motion duly made by Larry Van Daele, seconded by Peter Buist, with unanimous consent, it was